Algobi Review: Legit Broker or Just Another Scam?

 Is the Broker Offering Fair or Risky Terms for Traders?

-When it comes to Algobi’s trading conditions, we encountered quite a surprise.
-Unlike the vast majority of offshore platforms, the creators of this website have published almost all trading parameters for every instrument.
+When it comes to Algobi’s trading conditions, we encountered a pleasant surprise.
+Unlike the vast majority of offshore platforms, the site creators have published nearly all trade parameters for every instrument.

-Let’s begin with the account types page.
-Traders will find that there are only three: Silver, Gold, and Platinum — and they share several common characteristics:
+Traditionally, let’s start with the account types page.
+Here, traders learn that there are three account levels: Silver, Gold, and Platinum, and they share several key characteristics:

 • Maximum leverage — 1:200.